industrial-edge/modbus-tcp-connector-getting-started/docs/Installation.md

 ## Overview

 When working with connectors on Industrial Edge, the **Databus** app is required to exchange the data via MQTT.
 The configuration of the connectors is done via the **Common Configurator** app.
-Therefore also the **Registry Service** app is necessary, to find installed connectors on an Industrial Edge Device.
+Besides this, also the apps **IIH Registry Service** and **Common Import Converter** are necessary.

 Make sure the following apps are installed and running on the Industrial Edge Device (IED):

 - Databus
+- Databus Gateway
 - Common Configurator
 - IIH Registry Service
+- Common Import Converter

 ## Install Modbus TCP Connector